MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad.md

 If successful, you can refresh or reload the page and show content relevant to the now-authenticated user.
 If authentication fails, it displays an error message.

-Your app can set its own session cookie so that the user need not sign in again when they return to your tab on the current device.
+Your app can set its own session cookie so that the user needs not to sign in again when they return to your tab on the current device.

 > [!NOTE]
 >